curiousjaki/verifiable-process/README.md

 # Verifiable Computation in Business Processes

-## Abstract

-Ensuring the integrity of business processes without disclosing confidential business information is a major challenge in inter-organizational processes.
+Ensuring integrity in inter-organizational business processes without exposing confidential data is a key challenge.
-This paper introduces a zero-knowledge proof (ZKP)-based approach for the verifiable execution of business processes while preserving confidentiality.
+We propose a zero-knowledge proof (ZKP)-based approach that enables verifiable yet confidentiality-preserving process execution.
-We integrate ZK virtual machines (zkVMs) into business process management engines through a comprehensive system architecture and a prototypical implementation.
-Our approach supports chained verifiable computations through proof compositions.
+By integrating zero-knowledge virtual machines (zkVMs) into workflow management engines, our system allows organizations to prove the correctness of process outcomes without revealing internal computations.
-On the example of product carbon footprinting, we model sequential footprinting activities and demonstrate how organizations can prove and verify the integrity of verifiable processes without exposing sensitive information.
+Using product carbon footprinting as a case study, we demonstrate how verifiable processes maintain trust and regulatory compliance while safeguarding sensitive business information.
-We assess different ZKP proving variants within process models for their efficiency in proving and verifying, and discuss the practical integration of ZKPs throughout the Business Process Management (BPM) lifecycle.
-Our experiment-driven evaluation demonstrates the automation of process verification under given confidentiality constraints.

-This is the accompanying repository for the
+Evaluation results show that zkVM integration enables scalable, automated verification, albeit with notable proving overheads.

 ## Description